 A corporation may not be a partner in a partnership.
 A corporation can usually be established in three to four weeks if capital is supplied only in cash.
 If supplied in kind, the corporation can be established in about two months.
 A minimum of two founders is required with no maximum limit.
 Company founders must report a domicile in Argentina.

 A minimum of two shareholders is required.
 No maximum is prescribed.
 Should a foreign company wish to act as shareholder of a local company, the company must be “qualified.”
 The cost of qualification proceedings is similar to the incorporation cost.

 U.S. firms considering establishing operations in Argentina should fully investigate the tax and legal aspects of establishing a business with legal counsel before making any final decisions.
 (Please refer to Chapter 9 for Contacts, Market Research and Trade Events.)

 The most popular areas for international franchisors are fast food, foreign language training, dry cleaning, hotels, and car rental services.
-Local franchises have been particularly successful in apparel, food, ice cream, "empanada" pastries, fitness/health clubs, and education; however, apparel franchising has lately suffered due to import restrictions.
+Local franchises have been particularly successful in apparel, food, ice cream, "empanada" pastries, fitness/health clubs, and education, but apparel franchising has lately suffered due to import restrictions.
 Coffee shops and stores are currently going through a growth stage, with local brands such as Havanna and Bonafide having more than 120 stores each.
 Starbucks entered the Argentine market in 2008, opening more than thirty stores since entrance.
 Other significant U.S. market players include Kodak Express, McDonald's, Burger King, Wendy’s, Cartridge World, Kentucky Fried Chicken, and Re-Max.

 Franchise contracts are generally protected under the Argentine Commercial Code and are not governed by specific legislation.
 The scope of the service, commercial trade market/name, expertise, and shared production elements are covered by contractual obligations on both franchisor and franchisee.
 Elements of the contract include the license, methods/systems or proprietary information transferred to a franchisee, inputs supply, sales methods, quality standards, and ultimate control by franchisor of the contract elements.